britram/rains-prototype/draft-trammell-rains-protocol.md

 ### TLS over TCP {#transport-tls}

-RAINS servers listen on port 7753 by default \[EDITOR'S NOTE: no effort has yet been made to assign this port at IANA; should RAINS be standardized, another port may be chosen], but servers may listen on other TCP ports subject to local configuration.
+RAINS servers listen on port 55553 by default.
+Note that no effort has yet been made to assign this port at IANA; should RAINS be standardized, another port may be chosen.
+Servers may listen on other TCP ports subject to local configuration.
 Methods for discovering servers and configuring clients MUST allow for the specification of an alternate port.
 Servers providing authority service should use service information records ({{obj-srv}}) to specify a port